osalvador/tePLSQL/README.md

 | `object_type`| The type of the object (PACKAGE, PROCEDURE, FUNCTION...).
 Default PACKAGE.
 | `schema`| The schema of the object.
 Default NULL.

 You can use the include feature to pull in libraries of code into multiple templates.
-Alternatively, you can use this feature as a macro capability to include the same section of script code in multiple places in a page.
+Alternatively, you can use this feature as a macro capability to include the same section of script code in multiple places in a template.

 #### Example
 This example includes a footer template